 Please enjoy this transcript of my answers to questions submitted and voted upon by subscribers to my newsletter – 5-Bullet Friday.
 It was transcribed and therefore might contain a few typos.
-When interviews last 2+ hours, it’s difficult to catch some minor errors.
+When episodes last 2+ hours, it’s difficult to catch some minor errors.
 Enjoy!

 Enjoy!
 Listen to the podcast here or by selecting any of the options below.